neurips25-eai/neurips25-eai.github.io/faq.md

 # Frequently Asked Questions (FAQ)

+This page contains the most frequently asked questions about the EAI Challenge.

-This page will be updated regularly with new questions and answers.
+It will be updated regularly with new questions and answers.

 ## General Questions